Fabio-Barbato/webots-ros2-setup/README.md

 # 🤖 Webots + ROS2 Bridge Setup (macOS)

 Complete setup guide for running Webots simulator on macOS with ROS2 in Docker, connected via a file-based bridge.
+NOTE: this guide has been designed for macOS users but if you have a different OS, you just need to change docker's image of ros2-humble for your architecture.

 ## Table of Contents